3 Squadron STORIES

 3 Squadron RAAF HOME / Search

-Stu Morris outside "The Field Hospital"
+A bearded Stu Morris outside "The Field Hospital"

 It was at Gambut Airfield (East of Tobruk) in April 1942 that 212 new ground staff from Australia replaced a similar number of time-expired staff of 3SQN R.A.A.F.
 New Medics were Lou Kemp, Stuart Morris and Andrew Cromer.
 These 212 new men were therefore involved in the 1942 retreat into Egypt, as well as the Alamein Campaign and subsequent advances westwards all the way to Tunisia (and to Malta for some) and the invasions of Sicily and Italy.
 Stuart arrived home on 28th October 1944.